tercsam/tercsam/README.md

 -🌱 Currently working on expanding my knowledge on low level programing

-- 💬 Open to collaboration on projects related to cybersecurity, web/mobile development, and OSINT.
+- 💬 Open to collaboration on projects related to cybersecurity, web/mobile development, and Gaming.

 -📫 How to reach me: https://tercsam.github.io/DevLab-Portfolio/